bors-ng/bors-ng.github.io/PULL_REQUEST_TEMPLATE.md

 - [ ] Create, and link in, next month's PR, so that the published edition links to the next one

 - [ ] Write a few useful tidbits in the summary: part

+And publish to third-party syndication services:

+- [ElixirStatus](https://elixirstatus.com): copy the summary into their description box, followed by the post's URL